-During 2021, the Board of Directors held six (6) meetings.
-The Compensation Committee held five (5) meetings in 2021.
-The Audit Committee held four (4) meetings in 2021.
-The CGNC held four (4) meetings in 2021.
+During 2018, the Board of Directors held six (6) meetings.
+The Compensation Committee held five (5) meetings in 2018.
+The Audit Committee held four (4) meetings in 2018.
+The CGNC held four (4) meetings in 2018.
 In addition, a committee member frequently represents the committee in meetings with outside advisors where appropriate.
 In a month where there is no formal Board meeting, the Chairman or Lead Director generally holds an update meeting with the independent directors.
 Further, in addition to formally scheduled meetings, the independent directors, who make up the entire membership of each of the Committees, have frequent meetings and discussions with management and amongst themselves.
-There were eight (8) monthly or independent director update meetings and many discussions in 2021, as the Board was heavily involved in overseeing the Company's response to the COVID-19 pandemic, including the related semi-conductor chip shortage.
+There were five (5) monthly or independent director update meetings and many discussions in 2018.
 In addition, a portion of each Board or Committee meeting is reserved for the independent directors to meet in private without the presence of non-independent directors or management.

-The attendance of each of the directors of the Company at the meetings held in 2021 of the Board of Directors and Committees of the Board on which such director served are set forth under "Corporate Governance - Director Performance Review".
+The attendance of each of the directors of the Company at the meetings held in 2018 of the Board of Directors and Committees of the Board on which such director served are set forth under "Corporate Governance - Director Performance Review".
 The Board recognizes the importance of attending Board and Committee meetings.
-Director meeting attendance for all Committee and Board Meetings was 100% in 2021.
+Director meeting attendance for all Committee and Board Meetings was 99% in 2018.